 Exercise increases a parrot’s heart rate and muscles, improving the bird’s health and mood.
 Parrots need a minimum of 2 exercise sessions per day, each lasting 5-10 minutes.

-Parrots need exercise sessions twice a week, each lasting for 20-30 minutes.
-They also need a range of toys that provide enrichment and stimulate further activity, such as perches, swings, and ropes.
-During a workout session, you can encourage your parrot to fly, play, climb, walk, and flap its wings.
-You can even take the parrot outside for exercise, provided that it’s secured by a harness.
+Parrots need toys that provide enrichment and stimulate further activity, such as perches, swings, and ropes.
+Encourage the parrot to play, climb, walk, and flap its wings during a workout.